themagicalmammal/howtolinux/README.md

-# How to Pop/Ubuntu?
+# How to Popbuntu?
-###### This is done exclusively on Pop OS 20.10 but this should work on every Ubuntu-based Distros with Gnome/Unity/Budgie DE's.
+###### This is done exclusively on Pop OS 20.10 but, this should work on every Ubuntu-based Distros.
- These are the set of tweaks I use on my pop os.
-I have 2 PC's one of them is 7th Gen i5 lappy with SSD and another one is a 3rd Gen 6 years old desktop.
-These tweaks are added based on my experience over 5 months using pop on them both.
+ These are the set of tweaks I use on my Pop OS.
+I have two computers one is a 7th Gen i5 lappy with SSD the other one is a 3rd Gen 6 years old desktop.
+These tweaks are added based on my experience over five months using pop on them both.

 ## 1 Installation
- While doing an install there are certain things you need to know if you want a faster boot.
+ While doing an installation, there are certain things you need to know if you want a faster boot.
 What I do is select Advanced partition, now there is a reason for that.
-If I select clean install it creates extra partitions one is for recovery which I never use.
-Also if you keep these extra partitions every time your boot system mounts them which makes the boot slow.
+If I select clean install, it will create extra partitions like recovery.
+These partitions mount each time you boot, which makes the boot process slow.

- To create these 3 partitions:-
+ To create these three partitions:-
  - 512 MB for EFI boot (Enough even if you have a multi-boot system)
- - 4096/6144/8192 for Linux-Swap (Not needed on a huge ram system)
+ - 4096/6144/8192 for Linux-Swap (Not needed if you have a huge ram)
  - Remaining for EXT4 system

 #### Q. Should I use Brtfs or Ext4?
-**Ans.** Depends, Now brtfs is starting to become a trend since Fedora adopted it & it ships with Fedora 33.
-Also, I have started to use this on both of my systems on pop.
-I installed brtfs on my desktop & noticed that brtfs is surprisingly fast.
-But, I don't know if this is the case with every distro, but on pop my desktop feels smoother compared to before
+**Ans.** It depends, As Brtfs is starting to become a trend since Fedora adopted it & it ships with Fedora 33.
+Also, I am using this on both of my systems.
+I installed Brtfs on my desktop & noticed that Brtfs is surprisingly fast.
+But, I do not know if this is the case with every distro.

 - [Reference on Rise of Brtfs](https://www.linuxjournal.com/content/btrfs-centos-living-loopback)
 - [Reference to Fedora Trend](https://www.phoronix.com/scan.php?page=news_item&px=Fedora-33-Released)

-##### How to brtfs on Pop?
+##### How to Brtfs on Pop?
-**Ans.** Doesn't work with clean install, you have to go to advanced partition select format brtfs either of gparted or installer.
+**Ans.** Does not work with the clean install.
+You have to go to advanced partition select format Brtfs either of GParted or installer.

 ## 2. Post Installation
  There are some basic things you need to do after installation.

  - **Update your System** <br />
- *Get latest updates via terminal or pop shop.* <br />
+ *Get the latest updates via terminal or pop shop.* <br />
  For Terminal use
  ```bash
  sudo apt update && sudo apt upgrade && flatpak update
  ```

  - **Proprietary Drivers** <br />
- *You can get proprietary drivers directly from the Pop shop but you still get problems you can refer to a guide.*
+ *You can get proprietary drivers directly from the Pop shop.
+But, if you still get some bug, then refer to this guide.*

  1. [Guide for NVIDIA](https://askubuntu.com/questions/61396/how-do-i-install-the-nvidia-drivers) <br />
  2. [Guide for AMD](https://linuxconfig.org/how-to-install-the-latest-amd-radeon-drivers-on-ubuntu-18-04-bionic-beaver-linux#:~:text=In%20order%20to%20get%20the,the%20form%20of%20a%20tarball.)